 Look Starter contains one cut-out story book for each unit.
-The stories consolidate language learned in an engaging, lighthearted way.
-Just like adults, children not only love hearing stories, they enjoy telling them, too.
-The stories in Look are simple enough that students can learn them, with the aid of colorful pictures, and retell them at home.
-This gives students a chance to show their family what they are learning, while practicing English.
+The stories consolidate language learnt in an engaging, lighthearted way.
+Just like adults, children not only love hearing stories, they enjoy telling them too.
+The stories in Look are simple enough that students can learn them, with the aid of colourful pictures, and retell them at home.
+This gives students a chance to show their family what they are learning, while practising English.

 An important feature of Look is the attention it places on values.
 There is an explicit focus on one key age-appropriate value in every story book.
-Values education creates a strong, healthy, and often joyful learning environment, helping children develop social and relationship skills that last into adulthood.
-As students engage with positive values, they are equipped with attitudes and behaviors for success at school and beyond.
-Values that students learn include: say thank you (Unit 2, The Present), make good choices (Unit 6, Snack Time), and forgive (Unit 9, The Sock).
+Values education creates a strong, healthy and often joyful learning environment, helping children develop social and relationship skills that last into adulthood.
+As students engage with positive values, they are equipped with attitudes and behaviours for success at school and beyond.
+Values that students learn include: say thank you (Unit 2, The present), make good choices (Unit 6, Snack time) and forgive (Unit 9, The sock).
 Each of these values is reinforced with an activity in the Workbook.

-Discuss each story's value and call on students to give other concrete examples of how they can live out the value.
+Discuss each story's value and ask students to give other concrete examples of how they can live out the value.
 They can do this through role-plays or in their first language.

-Making Teaching and Learning a Joy
+Making teaching and learning a joy